Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/samples/expressSample/src/README.md

 npm install
 ```

-2. Create a bundle JavaScript file that can be ran in the browser:
+2. Compile the sample to JavaScript by running the following command:

 ```bash
 npm run build